RHIT-CSSE/csse332/Homework/BareMetalOS/Filesystem/README.md

 link lib.o instead of kernel\_asm.o.
 Your final file should be called ``shell''.

+Note you should call the linker like this:

+    ld86 -o shell -d shell.o lib.o

+The order passed to the linker matters - shell.o must be first.

 After you compile the shell, use loadFile to load the shell onto floppya.img.
 You should add all of these commands to your Makefile.